Non-Toxic Methods to Get Rid of Mold in Your House

 Are Mold & Mildew The Same Thing?

-• Bathrooms: Areas like shower stalls, tiles, and shower curtains are prone to mold due to constant moisture.
+• Bathrooms: Shower stalls, tiles, walls, and shower curtains are prone to mold due to constant moisture.

-• Window moldings: The seals around windows can accumulate condensation, creating a moist environment conducive to mold.
+• Window moldings: The seals around windows can accumulate condensation, creating a moist environment perfect for mold.

 • Refrigerator seals: The seal on the refrigerator door is often overlooked but can harbor mold, especially if food spills occur.